Principal risks and uncertainties

 We continue to invest in training and career development with over 250 courses offered across both businesses.

-We need to comply with the numerous laws governing environmental protection matters.
+We need to comply with environmental laws.
 These laws regulate such issues as wastewater, stormwater, solid and hazardous wastes and materials, and air quality.
 Breaches potentially create hazards to our employees, damage to our reputation and expose the Group to, amongst other things, the cost of investigating and remediating contamination and also fines and penalties for non-compliance.

 - Policies and procedures in place at all our stores regarding the need to adhere to local laws and regulations.